amcglynn/SoftwareEngAndTest/week2/Exercises.md

 ---

 # Ex 2 - Test Timeouts
-Write a unit test that detects that there is an endless loop in the EndlessTask code.
+Write a unit test that fails if there is a slow method or endless task.
+The EndlessTask class can be used to test this.
 EndlessTask.java is under the ie.gmit.softwareeng.week2.ex2 src package.

 ---